zhangzhongnan928/Token-Linktree/README.md

 By leveraging the ERC-7738 standard for permissionless script registry, Token Linktree creates a unified, trustworthy source of information for all tokens across multiple blockchains.

-### Market Opportunity
-The cryptocurrency market cap stands at $1.5 trillion as of 2023, with over 20,000 active cryptocurrencies.
-The growing demand for cross-chain interoperability and reliable information presents a significant opportunity.
-Our target users include token creators, investors, developers, and crypto enthusiasts – a rapidly expanding market as blockchain technology gains mainstream adoption.

 ### Public Good

 ### Vision